MicrosoftDocs/win32/desktop-src/IndexSrv/iadminindexserver-removecatalog.md

 ---
 title: IAdminIndexServer RemoveCatalog method
 description: Removes an existing catalog from the collection of catalog objects managed by an AdminIndexServer object.
-It can also delete the catalog directory from the system. ms.assetid: '869505f4-c389-4955-9907-5cc319184574'
+It can also delete the catalog directory from the system. ms.assetid: 869505f4-c389-4955-9907-5cc319184574
+keywords:
+- RemoveCatalog method Indexing Service
-keywords: ["RemoveCatalog method Indexing Service", "RemoveCatalog method Indexing Service , IAdminIndexServer interface", "IAdminIndexServer interface Indexing Service , RemoveCatalog method"]
+- RemoveCatalog method Indexing Service , IAdminIndexServer interface
+- IAdminIndexServer interface Indexing Service , RemoveCatalog method
 topic_type:
 - apiref
 api_name: